 And neither am I, Doc!

-and here are the two "Sudden" stories --
+First, here are four of the "Sudden" stories --

-the first of which, mirabile dictu (wonderful to relate),
+the first of which, mirabile dictu (it means 'wonderful to relate'),

 went straight to Number One on publication

 ... and here are some of the 'Angel' series, ready when you are:

 just go to www.amazon.com and type in 'Frederick H. Christian'